CueCat: Security breach

 According to Internet technologist and Interhack founder Matt Curtin, each scan delivered the product code, the user's ID and the scanner's ID back to Digital Convergence.

 The data format was proprietary, and was scrambled so the barcode data could not be read as plain text.
 However, the barcode itself is closely related to Code 128, and the scanner was also capable of reading EAN/UPC and other symbologies, such as Priority Mail, UPC-A, UPC-E, EAN-13, EAN-8, 2-of-5 interleaved, CODABAR, CODE39, CODE128, and ISBN.
-Because of the weak obfuscation of the data, meant only to protect the company under DMCA guidelines (like the DVD protection Content Scramble System), software for decoding the CueCat's output quickly appeared on the Internet, followed by a plethora of unofficial applications.
+Because of the weak obfuscation of the data, meant only to protect the company under DMCA guidelines (like DVD-Video's Content Scramble System), software for decoding the CueCat's output quickly appeared on the Internet, followed by a plethora of unofficial applications.

 ":CRQ" ("see our cue"), the desktop software, intercepted the data from both the keyboard and the CueCat, before passing it on to the operating system.
 Versions for both Windows 32-bit or Mac OS 9 were included.
 Users of this software were required to register with their ZIP code, gender, and email address.
 This registration process enabled the device to deliver relevant content to a single or multiple users in a household.

 Privacy groups warned that it could be used to track readers' online behavior because each unit has a unique identifier.
 Belo officials said they would not track individual CueCat users but would gather anonymous information grouped by age, gender and ZIP code.

 In September 2000, security watchdog website Securitywatch.com notified Digital Convergence of a security vulnerability on the Digital Convergence website that exposed private information about CueCat users.
 Digital Convergence immediately shut down that part of their website, and their investigation concluded that approximately 140,000 CueCat users who had registered their CueCat were exposed to a breach that revealed their name, email address, age range, gender and zip code.
 This was not a breach of the main user database itself, but a flat text file used only for reporting purposes that was generated by ColdFusion code that was saved on a publicly available portion of the Digital Convergence web server.

 This failure was given a multi-citation Octopus TV "Failure Award" regarding brands that failed to take off and were hacked.